mpihlstrom/femton/exposition.md

 ## Planar violation calculations

-[todo: maybe separate the semi-agorithmic big integer formulas to an appendix, since they are secondary for understanding the algorithm.]
+[todo: maybe move the big num stuff to a separate document]

 Let a, b and c be the vertices of a triangle $ \triangle abc$ and let the position of each vertex be parameterized by $t$ as follows.